 TDEE Calculator: What It Is and Why It Matters

-If you've ever wondered why two people can eat the same amount and get completely different results, TDEE is the answer.
-It's the single most important number in nutrition — and most people have never heard of it.
+Okay, let me geek out for a second, because this is genuinely my favourite number in all of nutrition.
+If you've ever watched two people eat identical meals and get completely opposite results, one shredding fat, the other gaining, TDEE is the hidden variable explaining the whole thing.
+It's the single most important number in nutrition, and somehow most people have never heard of it.

 What Does TDEE Stand For?